numediart/act/README.md

 ### Wizard of Oz:

 - Connection with the server may randomly disconnect (both client and admin).
 - JSON format is not supported.
+Please use CSV file instead
 - Certain expressions are skipped (notably the second one).

 ### Record: